soudaou/web-app/README.md

 ## How to install this application

-1- You need a  local server
+1- You will first need a local server

-2- Go to my web-app repository
+2- Then go to my web-app repository, where all my files and folders will be

-3-
+3- Then you need to fork direction

 4-